 What to do now

 Sound too complex?
 It’s not.
-Come up with a few domain names and see if they’re available at GoDaddy.
+Come up with domain names and see if they’re available at GoDaddy.
 Remember, keep it simple and unique to your business and industry.
 The shorter and more specific, the better.

 Once you pick out a domain name that’s right for you, start building your website.
 GoDaddy offers a free 30-day trial with no credit card required.
 That way, you can easily set up shop right away with no commitment.
 With GoDaddy’s Website Builder, you can be in constant control, using a swipe-to-style interface to update your website in no time.